 You don’t know until you ask…

-Whether you’re behind in kindergarten or 2 years behind in high school or you’re really not falling behind like you thought…
+Whether you’re behind in kindergarten, years behind in homeschool high school, or you’re really not falling behind like you thought…